It’s almost tulip time in the Netherlands.

 We loved little Haarlem and stayed nearby at the Stayokay Haarlem hostel hotel.
-Dorm style rooms are affordable and family friendly – even for five.
-Breakfast included and funky bar with music onsite.
+Dorm-style rooms are affordable and family-friendly – even for five.
+Breakfast included and a funky bar with music onsite.
 When the weather is nicer, sit outside and enjoy the patio.
-Bicycles available to rent.
+Bicycles are available to rent.

 A full breakfast buffet is in this hostel included with a night’s accommodation.
 The buffet consists of organic bread, meats with a Beter Leven quality seal, fresh fruit, different kinds of fresh juices, dairy products, and various spreads.”